shlokanegi/SegMeth/Readme.md

 ## Test with Toil
 toil-wdl-runner wdl/workflow.wdl --inputs test.inputs.json
 ```

+# TODO
+1. All delta mode to the WDL.
+2. Make p-value, minCpGs, cov argument configurable by user.
+3. Provide optional output of a folder of plot images if user chooses to print segmentation plots.

 # Outputs
 Outputs a bed file containing info about segments in consecutive lines.
 Each line represents one segment, with the following parameters:-